juliayu28/Rise-Shine/README.md

-# Rise-Shine
+# Rise & Shine
-A wholesome app that texts a photo of a cute animal to you every morning using Twilio's Messaging API and BeautifulSoup.
+This application uses BeautifulSoup to scrape photos of cute animals off the web and texts a random one to a designated phone number at a specified time each day, using Twilio's Messaging API and the Python schedule library.